Transformation front kinetics in deformable ferromagnets: Numerical examples

 \section{Numerical examples}

-The purpose of this section is to show three examples demonstrating how the proposed approach has been implemented in the code.
-The first example focuses on purely magnetic behaviour and demonstrates the mesh convergence.
-The second example focuses on purely mechanical behaviour and illustrates the automatic handling of the interface topology change by the code.
-The final example provides the simulations of magnetically-driven and mechanically-driven structural phase transitions in MSMAs.
-Since the focus of the present paper is on the theory, units are omitted for all the quantities, which is common in applied mathematics.
+The purpose of this section is to show four examples demonstrating how the proposed approach has been implemented in the code: \begin{itemize} \item the first example focuses purely on micromagnetics (only magnetisation distribution) and demonstrates the mesh convergence; \item the second example covers coupled micromagnetics-magnetostatics and illustrates the domain wall emergence due to the demagnetising field; \item the third example focuses on purely mechanical behaviour and illustrates the automatic handling of the interface topology change by the code; \item the final example provides the simulations of magnetically-driven and mechanically-driven structural phase transitions in MSMAs. \end{itemize} Since the focus of the present paper is on the theory, units are omitted for all the quantities and parameters are varied within large ranges, which is common in applied mathematics.

-The developed implementation of CutFEM supplements the present paper and is publicly available via GitHub\footnote{https://github.com/mpoluektov/cutfem-multiphys-2d}.
-The previous versions of the code have been specifically tailored for non-linear mechanics and chemo-mechanics.
-For this paper, the core part of the code has been re-written to make it an intrinsically multi-physics code.
+The multi-physics CutFEM implementation supplements the present paper and is publicly available via GitHub\footnote{https://github.com/mpoluektov/cutfem-multiphys-2d}.
+The previous versions of the code have been specifically tailored to non-linear mechanics and chemo-mechanics.
+For the present paper, the core part of the code has been re-written to make it an intrinsically multi-physics code.
 It now solves the general PDE in the form of equation \eqref{eq:GenStrongPDE} with interface conditions \eqref{eq:GenStrongBC}, where energy density $w$ is arbitrary and can be defined by the user in the \texttt{constLaw} section of the \texttt{calcRes} file.

 The code relies on the structured finite-element mesh, where linear finite elements are used.
 All elements of the mesh are isosceles right triangles with side lengths of $h$.
-The modelled geometry is rectangular, with the user defining the dimensions.
+The modelled geometry is rectangular, with the user-defined dimensions.
 In this version of the code, \emph{four} Gauss integration points are used per element to avoid errors due to inaccurate integration.
 The latter is especially important for the case when the constant magnetisation length is enforced using the Lagrange multiplier (it is not difficult to check that one Gauss integration point leads to an ill-conditioned Jacobian in this case).